FarisZR/knocker-cli/docs/architecture.md

 1. To enable this mode, you must provide an `ip_check_url` in your configuration.
 This URL should point to a service that returns the client's public IP in plain text (e.g., `https://ifconfig.me`).
 2. The `knocker-cli` service starts and fetches its public IP from the `ip_check_url`.
 It stores this IP in memory.
-3. At each interval, it fetches the IP again.
+3. At each `check_interval`, it fetches the IP again.
 4. It compares the new IP with the one stored in memory.
 5. If the IP address has changed, and only if it has changed, the service will send a "knock" request to your API server to whitelist the new address.

+During startup the service emits a log line that includes both the calculated cadence and its source (`source: ttl` or `source: check_interval`) to make diagnostics straightforward.